nathanheffley/gamified-chores/README.md

 ### Usage

 Once you visit the site, you will be prompted to create a profile.
-Once you have created a least one profile, you can go back to the dashboard where you'll select a profile to use.
+Once you have created at least one profile, you can go back to the dashboard where you'll select a profile to use.
 You can switch profiles from the dashboard at any time by clicking the "switch" link next to your profile photo.
 You will also need to create chores (there is a link to the list of chores saved in the system in the top right of the